 Another reason that vendors may try to tie part of the ad stack together is to establish a toll gate (aka revenue collection opportunity) on external demand sources.
 If an ad server vendor effectively forces publishers to source programmatic demand through a programmatic path they control, there is likely to be toll gate now or in the future.
 Publishers should seek out innovative capabilities that make it easier to connect their parts of the stack to the rest of the ecosystem without any tolls.

 With web display, there are multiple options for how to connect demand sources and that means publishers can choose the path that is best for them.
-We are at a critical point in the evolution of programmatic CTV advertising where we are collectively deciding whether the future will be one where publishers can freely choose the technology platforms and demand that suit them best or whether those choices will be tied to together in ways that create sub-optimal outcomes for the entire ecosystem.
+We are at a critical point in the evolution of programmatic CTV advertising where we are collectively deciding whether platforms of the future will be where publishers can freely choose the technology and demand what suits them best or whether those choices will be tied to together in ways that create sub-optimal outcomes for the entire ecosystem.
 If those choices exist, then vendors that offer the best value and efficiency will be winners.
 If those choices are curtailed, then the vendors with the largest legacy footprints will be the winners.
 The pie will be much larger if value and efficiency are rewarded.

 CTV Needs a Code of Conduct